 Key points:

-• There are laws in place that protect workers’ rights in a layoff.
+- There are laws in place, like the WARN act, that protect workers’ rights in a layoff.

-• Get all of the details about your layoff in writing before you sign anything.
+- Get all of the details about your layoff from human resources in writing, which is called a “layoff letter”, before you sign anything.

-• Revisit your finances and adjust your budget to account for the loss of income.
+- Revisit your finances and adjust your budget to account for the loss of income and apply for unemployment benefits through the U.S. Department of Labor website.

 Know Your Rights & Revisit Your Contract

-Yes, employees have rights – even during a layoff!
+Yes, employees have rights, especially during a layoff!
 We reached out to retired employment attorney, Delyanne Barros, to help us get a little more acquainted with what rights you may or may not have.

-After hearing the unsavory news of your layoff, expect a meeting request from human resources.
-It’s most likely to go over the details of the layoff and to ask for your signature.
+After hearing the unsavory news of your layoff, expect a separate meeting request from human resources.
+If they don’t, set one up.
+This meeting is to go over the details of the layoff and to ask for your signature on a few documents (don’t sign just yet).

-Barros says that employees should not sign anything before talking to an attorney.
+Delyanne says that employees should not sign anything before talking to an attorney.
 “Many employers will try to pressure you to sign a severance agreement or waiver on the spot.
-The best thing to do is to take it with you and say that you need to look it over carefully and that you will promptly get back to them,” says Barros.
+The best thing to do is to take it with you and say that you need to look it over carefully and that you will promptly get back to them,” says Delyanne.

 ?